CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    launches workers named `sisyphus-$USER-0`, `sisyphus-$USER-1`, … but (for now) they are not dedicated to your workflow
    * "gaia-base" is always available to manage workflows
-   * "rabbit-prime" is running a queue of workflow tasks
+   * "rabbit-prime" is running a workflow task queue
    * "zookeeper-prime" communicates control information between Gaia and worker nodes

 * Open the [Logging — Logs Viewer](https://console.cloud.google.com/logs/viewer?project=allen-discovery-center-mcovert)
 page to view the logs from the project's GCE VM instances.

    * The triangle "Run" button at the top starts streaming the logs (akin to `tail -f` following).
    * The page has several filtering tools.
-A good place to start is to set the resource menu to `GCE VM Instance` and the log level to `Info`.
+     * A good place to start is to set the resource menu to `GCE VM Instance` and the log level to `Info`.
      * Log level `Debug` will show internal workings of the Gaia and Sisyphus servers.
      * Log severity `NOTICE` is used to make startup and shutdown events more prominent than `INFO`, but Log Viewer shows them with the same icon as `INFO` entries.
    * You can also filter on your workflow name or more simply on your user name.
    * Log entries from the Gaia server have